Pop Chalee: Early years

 Pop Chalee was born on March 20, 1906, in Castle Gate, Utah.
-Her father, Joseph Cruz Lujan was from Taos and her mother Merea Margherete Luenberger, was predominantly Swiss.
-Pop Chalee, which means "blue flower", is a Tiwa name given to her by her Taos grandmother soon after birth.
-In the year that Chalee was born, US President Theodore Roosevelt seized most of Taos Pueblo lands including Blue Lake, which played a vital role in Native American sacred beliefs.
+Her father, Joseph Cruz Lujan was from Taos Pueblo and her mother Merea Margherete Luenberger, who became known as Myrtle Lujan, was primarily Swiss.
+Her uncle was Tony Lujan, who had married Mabel Dodge Stern.

-Chalee's early life was fairly chaotic.
-Early in Chalee's life the Lujan family broke up and moved away from Utah.
-Chalee was placed in the care of her father's much older half-brother, Santiago Espinoza, who lived at Taos pueblo.
-Although she was not living with her sisters, they remained close as they were living near each other on the pueblo.
-After the first summer in Taos, Chalee's father sent the children to the Santa Fe Indian School.
-As a young teenager, Chalee was on the move again to return to Salt Lake City, Utah.
+In 1910, her brother Lawrence died of scarlet fever.
+Part of the Lujan family—Joseph, Chalee, and her sisters Mattie and Eva — moved back to the Taos Pueblo soon after their brother's death.
+Her father was in ill health due to consumption (tuberculosis).
+Her mother and her sister Wilma did not return to New Mexico.
+Chalee and her sisters attended the Santa Fe Indian School.
+Pop Chalee, which means "blue flower", is a Tiwa name given to at the pueblo.
+Chalee's father married a second time to a woman named Tomacita by 1918.

 On the journey back to Utah, she realized that she could not remember what her mother looked like.
 When they arrived at the station their mother never arrived to get them.
 After seeking out the help of a family friend they finally found their mother's home but were met with an unwelcome greeting.
 Chalee recalls their mother turning them away and calling them "little black devils".

-Despite the cold welcome, Chalee would live at her mother's house where she got her first job to contribute to the household.
-At age 16, Chalee could no longer tolerate the authoritarian and oppressive environment of her mother's house and ran away.